rmsk2/soundy/README.md

 `data_dir` specifies the directory in which the actual sound files are stored.
 The list `titles` specifies the names and positions of the individual tracks on this playlist.
-You can use the program `dir_list.py` from this repo to generate this list by starting `python3 dir_list.py <dir to list> <out_file>` where the first parameter has to specify the directory to list and the second determines the output file.
+You can use the program `dir_list.py` from this repo to generate this list by starting `python3 dir_list.py <dir to list> <out_file>`.
+The first parameter has to specify the directory to list and the second determines the output file.
 The output is generated in the lexical order used by the `sort()` method of `list`.

 # Installation on macOS